ericprud/shapetree-tests-output/README.md

         ✓ should PLANT /shape-trees.test/some/deep/path/ShapeMaps-malformed-shapeTree-nested-two-names
         ✓ should GET /shape-trees.test/some/deep/path/ShapeMaps-malformed-shapeTree-nested-two-names/
       post /shape-trees.test/some/deep/path/ShapeMaps-malformed-shapeTree-nested-two-names/ref-1
-        ✓ should POST /shape-trees.test/some/deep/path/ShapeMaps-malformed-shapeTree-nested-two-names/ref-1.ttl
+        ✓ should !POST /shape-trees.test/some/deep/path/ShapeMaps-malformed-shapeTree-nested-two-names/ref-1.ttl
         ✓ should !GET /shape-trees.test/some/deep/path/ShapeMaps-malformed-shapeTree-nested-two-names/ref-1.ttl
     create /shape-trees.test/some/deep/path/ShapeMaps-missing-shape-property/ hierarchy -- shapeTree step has no shape property plant /shape-trees.test/some/deep/path/ShapeMaps-missing-shape-property/
         ✓ should PLANT /shape-trees.test/some/deep/path/ShapeMaps-missing-shape-property
         ✓ should GET /shape-trees.test/some/deep/path/ShapeMaps-missing-shape-property/
       post /shape-trees.test/some/deep/path/ShapeMaps-missing-shape-property/ref-1
-        ✓ should POST /shape-trees.test/some/deep/path/ShapeMaps-missing-shape-property/ref-1.ttl
+        ✓ should !POST /shape-trees.test/some/deep/path/ShapeMaps-missing-shape-property/ref-1.ttl
         ✓ should !GET /shape-trees.test/some/deep/path/ShapeMaps-missing-shape-property/ref-1.ttl